62 The Housing Almanac

 6.34%

-In 2007, the U.S. housing market recorded existing-home sales averaged 5.65 million, new-construction sales of 776K, and a 30-year fixed mortgage rate of 6.34%.
+In 2007, the U.S. housing market recorded existing-home sales averaged 5.65 million, new-construction sales of 776K, a median existing-home price of $217,900, and a 30-year fixed mortgage rate of 6.34%.

 By the numbers — 2007: new-home sales 776K, existing-home sales 5.65M, median existing price $217,900, 30-year mortgage rate 6.34%.